-Your period has a big impact on your mood, motivation, productivity as well as your libido or your capacity for social interaction because: Your menstrual cycle is more than just your period.
+Your period has a significant impact on your mood, motivation and productivity, as well as your libido and your capacity for social interaction.
+That’s because your menstrual cycle involves more than just your period.
+Emotional phases that feel random are actually related to a predictable hormonal pattern, which fluctuates during the different phases of your cycle.

 The 4 Phases

-(Note that the example given here refers to an average 28-day cycle.
-Not everyone has a 28-day cycle and this is totally normal too)
+(Note: The example given here refers to an average 28-day cycle.
+Not everyone has a 28-day cycle, and this is normal.)

 🩸 Menstrual Phase - The Inner Winter: Day 1 - 6